TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR Anime Tier 01 - [CLICK TO EXPAND]"

     - WIP
-    - Groups that are know to be still active and doing only Anime and which releases are comparable to SneaDex recommended.
+    - Groups that are know to be still active and doing only Anime and which releases are comparable to SeaDex recommended.

 ??? example "JSON - [CLICK TO EXPAND]"